CojaDev/ecomFront/README.md

     npm run dev
     ```

-5. Open your browser and visit `http://localhost:3000` to view the shop site and `http://localhost:3000/admin` to view the admin site.
+5. Open your browser and visit `http://localhost:3000` to view the shop site.

 ## Usage